What is data protection?

 Members of staff who receive any requests for personal information should advise the Records & Information Compliance Manager.
 It is especially important to note that third party requests must be made in writing and properly authorised to ensure that the request is legitimate.
 If you are contacted by a third party such as the police you are under no obligation to provide any information unless the enquirer is in possession of a valid court order/warrant.
 The Records & Information Compliance Manager will advise.

-For more information contact the Records & Information Compliance Manager.
+For more information contact the Records and Information Compliance Manager.
 Training is available on request and via the Centre for Academic and Professional Development.